Ex-Anglo Irish CEO charged with fraud and forgery on return home

 Irish officials sought his return to face charges that include forgery, conspiracy to defraud, provision of unlawful financial assistance, false accounting and falsification of loan facilities.

-Some of the offences carry a maximum sentence of 10 years, the court was told.
-Drumm, who denied any wrongdoing during the extradition proceedings, was granted bail of 150,000 euros ($165,000) on conditions including the surrender of his passport and that he appear twice daily at a local police station.
+Some of the offences carry a maximum sentence of 10 years, the court was informed.

-Ireland's Director of Public Prosecutions (DPP) and police fraud squad had opposed the request on the grounds that Drumm was a flight risk.
-Drumm moved to Boston after resigning from the bank in December 2008, a month before it was nationalized.
+Ireland's Director of Public Prosecutions (DPP) and police fraud squad opposed a request for bail on the grounds that Drumm was a flight risk.
+Drumm moved to Boston after resigning from the bank in December 2008, a month before it was nationalised.

+Fraud squad Sergeant Michael McKenna told the court that Drumm had deliberately placed himself beyond the reach of investigators and that it was only after being refused bail twice in the United States that he had decided to consent to his extradition.

+Judge Michael Walsh was due to decide on the bail request later on Monday.
+Drumm denied any wrongdoing during the extradition proceedings.

 Anglo, the bank at the heart of a financial crisis triggered by the casino-style lending that drove Ireland's "Celtic Tiger" boom, was put into liquidation in 2013.

-Its failure cost taxpayers 30 billion euros, equivalent to around 15 percent of Ireland's annual economic output and almost half the 64 billion euros Dublin had to pump into its banks to save the entire sector from collapse.
+Its failure cost taxpayers 30 billion euros ($33 billion), equivalent to around 15 percent of Ireland's annual economic output and almost half the 64 billion euros Dublin had to pump into its banks to save the entire sector from collapse.

 The loans were used to help Quinn unwind a 29 percent stake in Anglo built up via contracts for difference, instruments that do not have to be publicly declared.
 The bank feared that a potential disorderly unwinding would put it in jeopardy.